nysenate/OpenLegislation/src/main/webapp/static/docs/html/_sources/bills.txt

 **Bills and Resolutions API**
 =============================

-.. note:: While bills and resolutions serve different purposes, in the context of these docs, the term 'bill' will include resolutions as well since the API requests and responses for both are identical.
+.. note:: While bills and resolutions serve different purposes, in the context of these docs, the term 'bill' will include resolutions as well since the API request/response structure for both are identical.

 ----------